rkuma183/wilsonmar.github.io/_posts/2016-07-13-evangelism_dependencies.md

 0. in presentation graphics so
 0. social media reflects reality and sincerity.
 0. But we need to show Return on Investment in
-0. blogs and longer form communications
+0. blogs and longer form communications.

-0. summarized in scripted videos to get people into
+0. <strong>scripted videos</strong> are essentially recordings of demos and
+   conceptual explanations given at
 0. meetups and conference presentations.

 0. On the technical side, <strong>sample applications</strong> are used in